benniehana111/Airfield-Analysis/README.md

 The available data from airportdatabase.net breaks airfields into three categories; small, medium, and large.
 These categories are not sufficient to distinguish between the functional categories of airfields that are important for operational and strategic analysis.
 To support this analysis requires segregating airfields into at least groups based on the on their operational attributes.
 To achieve this, an unsupervised machine learning model - K-means clustering - will be used to group the airfields into their functional categories.

+The ML model is run in Python using the sklearn library, K-means algorithm.
+2D and 3D plots of the airfield clusters are generated with plotly.express and hvplot.pandas.

-The provisional model is in the Airfields_K-means_algorithm.ipynb file.
+The provisional model is in the Model branch, Airfields_K-means_algorithm.ipynb file, showing provisional results of the clustering with K = 6.

 ## Objectives

 Compiling this data will create a useful reference dataset that can be uploaded and browsed in Google Earth.
 Automating creation of this dataset will save large amounts of work required for manual data collection and analysis.
 The clustering analysis will provide a  classification schema for use in detailed transportation studies that inform decisions involving, aircraft basing, aircraft routing, and investments in upgrading existing airfields and/or developing new facilities.